 Today, the town of Coloma, California, is filled with historic buildings from the gold rush era, and is thriving as an outdoor recreational center, featuring kayaking and rafting on the American River.
 And Lambertville, New Jersey has become renown for its antique stores, art galleries, restaurants, and many notable historical buildings.
 After reaching a commercial peak in the early 1900s, the town had slowly declined, and many of the buildings were simply boarded up and abandoned.
 With urban renewal funds available in the 1980s, many of the old buildings were purchased and restored by the city, including the Lilly Mansion (now the library) and the A.H.
 Holcombe house, which now serves as City Hall.
 Private citizens and businesses also began to restore many of the structures, and the city retains most of its historic character.
 These two towns, separated by a continent, have been united and preserved thanks, in part, to James Wilson Marshall, discoverer of the California gold.

-The Lambertville Historical Society Museum at the Marshall House is open 1-4pm, every weekend, April through October.
+The Lambertville Historical Society Museum at the Marshall House, at 60 Bridge Street, is open 1-4pm, every weekend, April through October.
 It conducts walking tours of Lambertville on the fourth Sunday of those months.
 An annual house tour is held in October.
 609-397-0770.